-BSI SERVES A WIDE VARIETY OF E-MOBILITY STAKEHOLDERS:
+BSI SERVES A WIDE VARIETY OF LOGISTICS, TRANSPORT & DISTRIBUTION STAKEHOLDERS:

 - Battery Manufacturers (lithium ion, flow batteries, and fuel cells)